 6. Kingdom of Heaven (2005)

-Balian seeks repentance for him and his dead wife.
+Balian seeks repentance for himself and his dead wife.
 When a crusader introduces himself to be his father, Balian joins his crusade to Jerusalem.
 Soon, he acquaints himself with the political situation of the place and becomes a savior of the people and the city.
 Though set in the 12th Century, this movie is replete with the imageries of contemporary realities in Jerusalem.
 Directed by The Master, Ridley Scott, with stellar performances by actors like Orlando Bloom, Eva Green, Jeremy Irons.

 Read More: Best Medieval Movies